Richmonds Air Houston

 Avoid these 9 common heating mistakes

-When those rare winter cold fronts roll in, Houston homeowners naturally turn on their heaters to stay warm.
+When those rare winter cold fronts roll in, Houston homeowners naturally turn on their heaters to stay warm and get the best temperature for sleep.
 However, there may be a few mistakes being made along the way.

 For starters, you should stay warm with an efficient heater serviced annually by the experts at Richmond’s Air—that way your home will be comfortable all season as winter gives way to spring.